 Complicated?
 Here are your other options

 While investing in Portugal is beneficial for foreign nationals, it comes with added requirements.
 To apply for Portuguese citizenship, the applicant has to pass the Portuguese language exam and wait for approximately eight years from the start of the process to obtain a passport.
 This makes some people consider options like the Malta Permanent Residency Programme (MPRP) or the Malta Citizenship for Exceptional Services by Direct Investment.

-While both the programmes have similar options, the one distinct difference is that Malta uses English as one of its official languages.
-Therefore, MPRP applicants need not learn any language to succeed.
+The one distinct difference is that Malta uses English as one of its official languages.
+Therefore, applicants for the Malta programmes need not learn any language to succeed.
 Additionally, Malta, a member of the EU since 2004, also has a robust real estate industry, attracting high-net-worth foreign investors.
 And through the Maltese Citizenship for Exceptional Services by Direct Investment, you can obtain Maltese citizenship after five to 16 months.

-If the process of moving to Portugal is a bit complicated for you and you are seeking potentially simpler options, get in touch with us, and we will walk you through the programmes.
+If the process of moving to Portugal is a bit complicated for you and you are seeking potentially simpler options, get in touch with us, and we will walk you through all the available programmes.